 In brief, a travel photographer is an expert working in several photographic industries, capturing memorable images of different locations, cultures, and customs.
 These professionals may work locally or internationally, delivering exclusive photography services to clients.

-Those in the tourism sector, for example, may provide specific location photographs, or document travel destinations for marketing brochures, etc. With so many interesting images to capture, a travel photographer uses several styles to take pictures, including:
+Those in the tourism sector, for example, may provide specific location photographs, or document travel destinations for marketing brochures, etc. With so many interesting images to capture, a touring photographer uses several styles to take pictures, including:

 - Special events